If you are joining us for the first time…

 If you would like more information about a particular ride please contact the ride leader, whose phone number is included in the rides list.

-Regular riders are expected to be members of the CTC.
+Regular riders are expected to be members of the Cycling UK.
 While there will be many willing hands to help with any mechanical problems, all participants should carry a basic toolkit, including puncture repair kit, and a pump.

 - Off-road: Due to the sometimes difficult conditions for off-road riding any under 18’s must be accompanied by a parent or guardian and must bring a completed Parental Consent Form, available here.
 Under 16’s are not permitted on the off-road rides.

 - Road rides: Under 18’s are permitted on road rides, but must bring a completed Parental Consent Form to the ride.
 Forms are available here.
 Under 16’s must also complete a form and must be accompanied on the ride by a parent or guardian

 If you’d like to find out more about Cycling UK, check out the national site at www.cyclinguk.org.
 There are many benefits from Cycling UK membership, apart from the activities of the local group, including: